axelpale/yamdog/API.md

 **Parameters:**
 - rules
   - array of replacement rule objects { pattern, replacement }

 **Returns:**
 - a function, a decorator function.

+<a name="yamdogdecoratorsfillAliases"></a>
+## yamdog.decorators.fillAliases(opts)

+Creates a decorator function that appends paragraphs for aliases.

+**Parameters:**
+- opts
+  - optional object with props:
+    - aliasesLabel
+      - optional string, default 'Aliases: '.
+For the primary unit.
+    - aliasOfLabel:
+      - optional string, default 'Alias of '.
+For the alias-only units.

+**Returns:**
+- a function, a decorator function.